 - Photo A, Photo B and Photo D are general collections of photographs and Photo C is a general collection of glass slides, all acquired from various sources.
 Locate these by using the rare books search (shelf mark option eg Sp Coll Photo A) and the manuscripts document search (call number eg Photo B or select Photograph as the Document Type).

-- Our original photographs are complemented by a small collection of reference material shelved at Sp Coll Photo Ref.
+- Our original photographs are complemented by a collection of reference material shelved at Sp Coll Photo Ref.
 Locate these via the rare books search (shelf mark option).

 - Hill and Adamson: 1840s, negatives and salt prints produced by renowned Scottish partnership - image database searchable by keyword, subject and location